-Parents and caregivers are expected to sign their children ‘in’ and ‘out’ of the Before School, After School, and School Holiday Programmes.
+Parents/Caregivers are expected to sign their children ‘in’ and ‘out’ of the Before School, After School, and School Holiday Programmes.

-Parents and caregivers must inform staff if a person who is not listed on the child’s online enrolment will be collecting the child.
+Parents/Caregivers must inform staff if a person who is not listed on the online booking enrolment will be collecting the child.

 The following steps will be taken if the child attending the Chill Out Programme is not at the meeting spot for After School Care pickups: